envycontent/haiku-user-manual/_build/html/_sources/content/Create_a_Link_to_an_External_Website.txt

 Create a Link to an External Website
 ======================================================================================================

+.. note:: these user guides are being phased out and replaced with the guides on `Haiku Knowledge Base <https://fry-it.atlassian.net/wiki/display/HKB/Haiku+Knowledge+Base>`_

 You can create links to external website, to pages within your site and to email addresses.
 This shows you how to link to an external website.

 Go to your page